 The Music of the Romantic Period is great to listen to.
-The concept of listening to music through the Five Basic Elements of Music is key for understanding what we are listening to.
+The concept of listening to music through the elements of music is key for understanding what we are listening to.
 Below, breaks down each of these elements building an awareness of how music is constructed.
 Furthermore, with the understanding of the elements comes the mindset of what to listen for in the music.

 Often referred to as the "tune", the melody is what you can “hum” or “sing“.
 A skillfully crafted melody has the power to “stay in your head” for a long time.
 Therefore, it is safe to say, the melody is the most memorable of the elements of music.

 Melodies during the Romantic Period were lengthy and consisted of irregular phrases.
 Compound intervals were used giving some melodies a wide shape for expression.
 A wider range of dynamics and articulations were used to enhance the power of a good melody.
 Many of the melodies that we remember today came from the music of the romantic period.